Netherlands national flag with red, white and blue stripes, 1990s

 Red-Light District, prostitution and marihuana

-The capital city of Netherlands, famous for its hippie culture, the red-light district along the canals, and a relaxed approach to usage of marijuana, has a unique appeal.
-However, it is also exceedingly expensive, with more bicycles than homes, which are often quite small in size elevated prices and significant taxation.
+The capital city of Netherlands, famous for its hippie culture, the red-light district along the canals, and a relaxed approach to usage of marijuana, has a unique appeal for many.
+However, it is also exceedingly expensive, with more bicycles than homes, which are often quite small in size, with elevated prices and significant taxation.

 Amsterdam is an incredibly popular tourist destination and one of the main things people come to see is the famous Red-Light District.
-This attraction was equally significant for us.
 The world’s oldest profession is openly displayed in central Amsterdam, along both sides of the main canal, with various side streets here and there.

 In the Red-Light District, prostitution is legal and subject to regulation.
 Sex workers are often seen either seated or moving suggestively behind windows.
 Behind the curtains or a kind of barriers, they usually have a bed and a bathroom.
 Customers typically knock on the window or glass door to negotiate services, and if the curtain is drawn, the transaction is officially initiated.